idaholab/moose/modules/solid_mechanics/doc/content/modules/solid_mechanics/Stabilization.md

 and nearly incompressible deformation [!cite](hughes1987finite).
-These standard elements include the triangle, tetrahedral, quadrilateral, and hexahedral elements commonly used in solving problems in the Tensor Mechanics module.
+These standard elements include the triangle, tetrahedral, quadrilateral, and hexahedral elements commonly used in solving problems in the Solid Mechanics module.
 Incompressible deformation is material deformation that does not change the local volume of the structure, for example linear elastic deformation as the Poisson's ratio approaches $\nu = 0.5$.
 Other common examples include problems